-DS6300 is designed for both single-reader layouts and multi-reader layouts.
+DS6400 is designed for both single-reader layouts and multi-reader layouts.
 For typical layouts see chapter 7 and appendix A.

 Feature Benefit ACRTM Advanced Code Reconstruction technology allows the reading of low aspect ratio labels placed anywhere on a parcel and enhances the readability of poorly printed or damaged codes.
+PackTrackTM PackTrackTM is a Datalogic patented parcel tracking system which improves the reading features in omnidirectional stations.
+In particular, PackTrackTM manages 6-sided reading systems when it is impossible to detect the real position of the code on the parcel, thus overcoming the need for external accessories essential in traditional tracking systems.
+FLASHTM A dynamic focus system controlled by software which is able to move the focus position from the absolute minimum position to the absolute maximum position, in less than 10 msec., typical applications can be adjusted in 4 msec.
 Modular solution with separated head and base and Step-a-HeadTM feature Possibility to select the combination of head and base that best fits the needs of the application.
 Great scalability of the offer.
 Down time cost reduction, since the decoder base works even if the head has been removed.
 Easy maintenance.
 In case of replacement of the head, all the configuration parameters are stored in the base, and the scanner is automatically configured.
 Easy installation with the minimum room needed.
-Reading performance on low contrasted or thermal printed barcodes Best results in typical manufacturing reading applications.
-Master working as a Multiplexer on high speed Lonworks bus Great competitiveness of the offer, since the cost of an external multiplexer is saved; High data transfer on an industrial, reliable bus running at 1.25 Mbit/sec.
-GeniusTM Configuration SW Reduced learning time, with an easy wizard approach; Multilanguage platform; All the configuration parameters stored into the scanner; The entire scanner setup is managed via SW, with the possibility to "clone" a customized scanner by simply downloading a configuration file.
-Not dependent on the Physical interface.
+Reading on pallets or large objects where a long reading distance / wide reading field are needed DS6400 with FLASH TM dynamic focusing system.
+Reading parcels on conveyors DS6400 implements the PacktrackTM functionality which leads to an increase of the plant production as a result of the augmented system throughput.

-Feature Benefit Energy Saving A software parameter group which allows management of the energy saving feature.
+Feature Benefit Master working as a Multiplexer on high speed Lonworks bus Great competitiveness of the offer, since the cost of an external multiplexer is saved; High data transfer on an industrial, reliable bus running at 1,2 Mbit/sec.
+GeniusTM Configuration SW Reduced learning time, with an easy wizard approach; Multilanguage platform; All the configuration parameters stored into the scanner; Not dependent on the Physical interface.
+Energy Saving A software parameter group which allows management of the energy saving feature.
 In particular, it allows turning on/off the motor and laser of all network scanners according to the selected digital input, encoder, or communication channel.
 The time required to restart the system is less than 1 minute independently from the number of scanners connected.
 It is suggested to use this parameter for example when the conveyor is stopped for a lengthy period.